Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Preliminaries

-Plugging~\eqref{scattering_response_nlos} into~\eqref{Fourier_planewave} the average channel power $P_h = \Ex\{|h(\vect{r},\vect{s})|^2\} <\infty$ is~\cite[Eq.~(62)]{PizzoIT21}:
+Plugging~\eqref{scattering_response_nlos} into~\eqref{Fourier_planewave} the average channel power $P = \Ex\{|h(\vect{r},\vect{s})|^2\} <\infty$ is~\cite{PizzoIT21}:

 where $S(k_x,k_y,\kappa_x,\kappa_y)$ represents the \emph{bandlimited} 4D power spectral density of $h(\vect{r},\vect{s})$.
-If $h(\vect{r},\vect{s})$ is assumed to have unit average power, then $S(k_x,k_y,\kappa_x,\kappa_y)$ can be regarded as the \emph{continuous angular power distribution} of the channel, which specifies how the power is distributed angularly between every pair of source $\hat\ktx$ and receive $\hat\krx$ propagation directions, on average.
+If $h(\vect{r},\vect{s})$ is assumed to have unit average power, then $S(k_x,k_y,\kappa_x,\kappa_y)$ can be regarded as a \emph{continuous angular power distribution} of the channel, which specifies the power transfer between every pair of {transmit} $\hat\ktx$ and receive $\hat\krx$ propagation directions, on average.
 From~\eqref{psd_4d}, it follows that it is fully described by the spectral factor $A(k_x,k_y,\kappa_x,\kappa_y)$ that physically accounts for the angular selectivity of the scattering.
-Notice that an isotropic scattering condition is described by a constant spectral factor, i.e., $A(k_x,k_y,\kappa_x,\kappa_y) = A(\kappa)$, as the transfer of power is uniformly distributed over all propagation directions \cite{PizzoJSAC20,PizzoIT21}. {Under non-isotropic scattering conditions, $A(k_x,k_y,\kappa_x,\kappa_y)$ can varies arbitrarily and thus the bandwidth of $h(\vect{r},\vect{s})$ is determined by the support of $S(k_x,k_y,\kappa_x,\kappa_y)$ in~\eqref{psd_4d}, as summarized next.
+This function uniquely parametrizes the channel model and should be chosen to fit a prescribed class of propagation environments (e.g., through channel measurements).
+In the special case of isotropic scattering, the spectral factor is constant over its domain, i.e., $A(k_x,k_y,\kappa_x,\kappa_y) = A(\kappa)$, as the transfer of power is uniformly distributed over all propagation directions \cite{PizzoJSAC20,PizzoIT21}.
+Under non-isotropic scattering, the spectral factor is not constant and the bandwidth of $h(\vect{r},\vect{s})$ is determined by the support of $S(k_x,k_y,\kappa_x,\kappa_y)$ in~\eqref{psd_4d}, as summarized next.